 ATHEXCSD's recovery point objective (RPO) is at point of loss of availability and is supported by the recovery time objective (RTO) of between 60 and 120 minutes, for core services, which is in accordance with the CSDR RTO requirements.
 ATHEXCSD documents its operational reliability (OR) objectives in its Master Business Continuity Plan and Partial Business Continuity Plans.
-ATHEXCSD has separate recovery plans dedicated to specific units, departments, or functions.
+ATHEXCSD has 24 recovery plans, each dedicated to a specific unit, department, or function.

-All software development is conducted in-house within ATHEXCSD and as such, no service level agreements (SLAs) are required with third-party vendors in relation to maintenance or repairs of software.
+All software development is conducted in-house within ATHEX, and as such, no service level agreements (SLAs) are required with third-party vendors in relation to maintenance or repairs of software.
 Full service agreements are in place with hardware manufacturers, with contractually agreed response times of between 2 and 4 hours with the providers.
-The mandatory hours for technical support on settlement days are from 9.00am to 6.00pm.
+The mandatory hours for technical support om settlement days are from 9.00am to 6.00pm.
 Any new IT functionality may be requested by any business division, with development following a standard process as follows:

 - Software creation

 - Internal testing

 - User Acceptance testing

 - · Dedicated sessions with external members

-- Internal vulnerability testing
+- · Internal vulnerability testing

-- · External penetration testing.
+- External penetration testing.